onnx/tutorials/README.md

 [Open Neural Network Exchange (ONNX)](http://onnx.ai/) is an open standard format for representing machine learning models.
 ONNX is supported by [a community of partners](https://onnx.ai/supported-tools) who have implemented it in many frameworks and tools.

-These images are available for convenience to get started with ONNX models and these tutorials
+These images are available for convenience to get started with ONNX and tutorials on this page
   * [Docker image for ONNX and Caffe2/PyTorch](pytorch_caffe2_docker.md)
   * [Docker image for ONNX, ONNX Runtime, and various converters](https://github.com/onnx/onnx-docker/tree/master/onnx-ecosystem)